-- (3) Reflects proceeds of borrowings under the New Credit Agreement of \$904.3 million. - (4) Reflects the capitalization of fees incurred in establishing the New Credit Agreement of \$9.5 million, net of the unamortized portion of fees from the Prior Credit Facility of \$4.2 million being written-off.
-Also reflects the related income tax benefit of \$1.5 million from the write-off. - (5) Reflects borrowings under the New Credit Agreement of \$913.8 million to finance the AIH purchase price and fees and expenses incurred to establish the New Credit Agreement, reduced by the net proceeds of the Offerings of \$281.0 million.
+- (3) Reflects proceeds of borrowings under the New Credit Agreement of 904.3 million. - (4) Reflects the capitalization of fees incurred in establishing the New Credit Agreement of \$9.5 million, net of the unamortized portion of fees from the Prior Credit Facility of \$4.2 million being written-off.
+Also reflects the related income tax benefit of \$1.5 million from the write-off. - (5) Reflects borrowings under the New Credit Agreement of \$913.8 million to finance the AIH purchase price and fees and expenses incurred to establish the New Credit Agreement, reduced by the net proceeds of the Offerings of

-(2) Assumes a purchase price of \$926.4 million which consists of: (i) \$625.7 million to purchase all of the common stock of AIH (\$623.8 million in cash and \$1.9 million in stock options granted pursuant to the AIH Option Conversion), (ii) \$282.3 million of debt assumed in connection with the AIH Acquisition, and (iii) \$18.4 million to pay estimated fees and expenses related to the AIH Acquisition.
+(2) Assumes a purchase price of \$926.4 million which consists of: (i) \$625.7 million to purchase all of the common stock of AIH (\$623.8 million in cash and \$1.9 million in stock options granted pursuant to the AIH Option Conversion), (ii) \$282.3 million of debt assumed in connection with the AIH Acquisition, and (iii) \$18.4 million to estimated pay fees and expenses related to the AIH Acquisition.
 The AIH Acquisition was accounted for using the purchase method of accounting and the total purchase cost was allocated first to assets and liabilities based on their respective fair values, with the remainder allocated to goodwill.
 The allocation of the purchase price above is based on historical costs and management's estimates which may differ from the final allocation.

-(6) Reflects issuance of the 10 million shares pursuant to the Offerings at \$29 1/4 per share, net of \$11.5 million in fees and expenses and the write-off of deferred finance fees, net of income taxes, of \$2.7 million related to the refinancing of the Prior Credit Facility.
+(6) Reflects issuance of the 10 million shares pursuant to the Offerings at \$28 5/8 per share, the reported last sale price of the Common Stock on the New York Stock Exchange Composite Tape on August 31, 1995, net of \$12.0 million in fees and expenses and the write-off of deferred finance fees, net of income taxes, of \$2.7 million related to the refinancing of the Prior Credit Facility.